konaindev/React-Django/README.md

 ### Running the Frontend React Application

 `$ yarn run-build-ui` will start the `webpack-dev-server`, with the `development` environment and `webpack.dev.js` config file.

+### Airflow Deployment for feature branch
+For airflow development and testing while working on branch.
+The environment will have the same name as your branch within the `remarkably-airflow-development` project in Google Cloud

+Create a Google Composer Environment for your feature branch `./scripts/create_airflow_env.sh`

+Delete the Google Composer Environment for your feature branch `./scripts/delete_airflow_env.sh`

+May need to run `gcloud auth login` if it's your first time.

 ### Storybook